-The extra suction power is welcome, but with minimal battery improvements and extra weight compared to previous models this might not win over anyone yet to be convinced by cordless.
+The extra suction power is welcome, but with minimal battery improvements and extra weight compared to previous models, this might not win over anyone yet to be convinced by Dyson's cordless cleaners.

-At the end of the day, this is without a doubt the current best cordless vacuum on the market, but at this price it would have to be, and for most people the company’s cheaper rivals will do the job just as well.
-And with the Auto mode strictly Absolute-only (in the UK) there's really no reason to go for the cheaper Animal model.
+At the end of the day, this is probably still the most powerful cordless vacuum on the market, and at this price it would have to be.
+For most people, a more budget-friendly cleaner will do the job just as well.
+And with the Auto mode strictly Absolute-only (in the UK), there's little to recommend the cheaper Animal model.